 4. Mix your buttermilk and eggs with the chilli paste/chilli sauce in one bowl and place all your wings in the bowl.
 Stir and mix to cover all the wings

-5. Mix all you dry ingredients together in a separate bowl.
+5. Mix all you dry ingredients (except the breadcrumbs) together in a separate bowl.

 6. Heat your oil in a large pot (if you have a thermometer your heat should be at 180°C for frying chicken)

-7. One by one lift a wing, shake off as much of the buttermilk mix as possible and then dip each wing into the dry ingredients before frying in the oil.
+7. One by one lift a wing, shake off as much of the buttermilk mix as possible and then dip each wing into the dry ingredients.
+Shake off the excess powder and drag the wings through the buttermilk again.
+Now toss them in the breadcrumbs before frying in the oil.

 8. Fry until golden